Store cards, a sign-up bonus and category cash back cards can cut the costs of a kitchen remodel, home office or baby’s nursery.

 If you’re more likely to outfit your nursery at Walmart, Target or Amazon, their credit cards will earn you rewards, too.
 With the Amazon Prime Visa Signature card, you’ll save 20 percent on diaper services with AmazonFamily.

-2. Sign-up bonuses can take a chunk out of your
+2. Introductory bonuses can take a chunk out of your home project’s bill.

-Credit card sign-up bonuses are one of the easiest ways to score significant rewards that can help to pay for a home project.
+Credit card introductory bonuses are one of the easiest ways to score significant rewards that can help to pay for a home project.

-For instance, the Blue Cash Preferred card from American Express offers $150 in cash back after spending $1,000 in the first three months.
+For instance, the Blue Cash Preferred card from American Express offers $200 in cash back as a statement credit after spending $1,000 in the first three months.

-For a heftier sign-up bonus, look to the Chase Sapphire Preferred card, which gives new cardholders an impressive 50,000 points for spending $4,000 in the first three months (plus 5,000 points for adding an authorized user).
-The total bonus is worth nearly $700 when redeemed through Chase Ultimate Rewards, giving DIYers the perfect excuse to take a vacation after finishing that stressful kitchen remodel.
+For a heftier sign-up bonus, look to the Chase Sapphire Preferred® Card, which gives new cardholders an impressive 60,000 points for spending $4,000 in the first three months.
+The total bonus is worth $750 when redeemed through Chase Ultimate Rewards, giving DIYers the perfect excuse to take a vacation after finishing that stressful kitchen remodel.